 Over the last few years backyard poultry keeping has expanded hugely in the UK, but nobody really knows how many such flocks there are in the UK.
-An interesting report on the growth of urban ownership of chickens in the USA is here.
-This was published in 2010 by the USDA, the US equivalent of our DEFRA.

 Researchers at the Royal Veterinary College carried out a survey into backyard chicken keeping in Greater London which makes interesting reading regarding the welfare, biosecurity and disease control of backyard flocks.
 When you read it, try to compare how well your flock might have done in that survey!